Physical Stress Can Be Hazardous to Your Health:

 by Dr. Bill Rawls | Posted May 26, 2017

-In my first book, The Vital Plan, I discussed the seven basic functions of disease — oxidative stress, toxins and allergens, malnutrition, emotional stress, physical stress, microbes, and radiation.
-Today, I’ll be expanding on physical stress, how it affects our day-to-day lives, and how to take control of its effect on your life.
+In my first book, The Vital Plan, I discussed the seven basic functions of disease – oxidative stress, toxins and allergens, malnutrition, emotional stress, physical stress, microbes, and radiation.
+Today, I’ll be expanding on physical stress, how it affects our day-to-day lives, and how to take control of its impact on your life.

 We’re all very well acquainted with mental or emotional stress – be it work-related or otherwise.
 As a society, we understand that too much mental stress can lead to health problems down the road.
 Acknowledging that problem is vastly important, but we need to start seeing physical stress with the same concern.

-Physical stress, when your body wears down over time, can lead to similar consequences as compared to emotional stress.
+Physical stress, when your body wears down over time, can lead to similar consequences as does emotional stress.
 When you sustain an injury, for example, your body’s resources all flock to the scene to attempt damage control.
 If you have another condition taking up those resources, it can have a negative effect on the healing process and usher more problems into an already compromised situation.